 As Gaston (1968, p.
 7) indicates, musical behavior is studied through psychology, anthropology, and sociology.
-The book primarily reflects a psychological approach: Psychology is the study of human behavior.
-Nevertheless, the authors have looked beyond the general body of psychological literature.
-Sociology, anthropology, philosophy, music history, acoustics, and business are germane areas from which the authors have drawn material.
+This book primarily reflects a psychological approach: Psychology is the study of human behavior.
+Nevertheless, looking beyond the general body of psychological literature, the authors have drawn material from the germane areas of sociology, anthropology, philosophy, music history, acoustics, and business.